spalte/Natural-Image-Building-Blocks/README.md

-The majority of the source code of the Natural Image Building Blocks is copyrighted by Spaltenstein Natural Image, volz.io, Michael Hilker and Andreas Holzamer, and is licensed under the MIT license.
-The remainder of the code, however, is copyrighted by the OsiriX Foundation and distributed under the LGPL 2.1 license.
-For this reason, the Natural Image Building Blocks as a whole is distributed under the LGPL 2.1 license, which can be found in the file named lgpl-2.1.txt.
-The licenses applicable to individual source code files can be found at the top of the given files.
+The Natural Image Building Blocks are released under the MIT license.

+Copyright (c) 2017 Spaltenstein Natural Image Copyright (c) 2017 Volz.io
+Copyright (c) 2017 Osirix Foundation
+Copyright (c) 2017 Michael Hilker and Andreas Holzamer

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-Documentation is Copyright (c) 2016 by Spaltenstein Natural Image and licensed under a Creative Commons Attribution 4.0 International License.
+Documentation is Copyright (c) 2017 by Spaltenstein Natural Image and licensed under a Creative Commons Attribution 4.0 International License.

 #Natural Image Building Blocks#
 The Natural Image Building Blocks are meant to be a set of classes developers can use to implement medical imaging interfaces in MacOS.
 They are distributed as a LGPL 2.1 licensed Framework that can be included in either stand-alone applications or in Horos/OsiriX plugins.
 This document describes the classes of the public API of the Framework.
 An effort will be made to ensure that future versions of the Framework will maintain source-code and binary compatibility for the objects described below.
 All other classes are considered private and may change drastically from version to version.
 Objects that are not included in the NIBuildingBlocks.h header are particularly prone to change between versions.